SiENcE/spellcast/README.md

 # SpellCast - Decentralized P2P Messaging

-SpellCast is a fully decentralized, peer-to-peer Twitter-like application that runs entirely in your web browser.
+**SpellCast is a PROTOTYPE** of a fully decentralized, peer-to-peer Twitter-like application that runs entirely in your web browser.
 Share messages (called "spells") directly with your connections without relying on any central servers.
 Your data stays with you!

 ![SpellCast Logo](docs/spellcast-p2p-visualization.svg)